 LTC used to be the second most popular altcoin before cryptocurrencies like ETH and XRP emerged.
 It was created to handle massive transaction volumes but so far, it was mostly used as a guinea pig for Bitcoin blockchain innovations due to the similarity of the two.
 Along with DOGE, it has been since its inception used by traders to move money between exchanges for less fees.

-Some altcoins were developed with blockchain technology in mind.
-The original idea was such that whoever wants to engage with a decentralized app (dApp) needs to use an appropriate token to do that.
+Some altcoins were developed as communication tokens: Whoever wants to engage with a decentralized app (dApp) needs to use an appropriate token to do that.